nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Commands that use table

+- `table`
-- table
+- `ls`
-- ls
+- `ps`
-- ps
+- `sys`
--sys
-- select
+- `select`
-- get
+- `get`
-- where
+- `where`
-- range
+- `range`

-Note: Almost all of Nushell's filter commands work with tables For a longer list see: 'help commands | where category == filters'.
+Note: Almost all of Nushell's filter commands work with tables For a longer list see: `help commands | where category == filters`.

 ### Closure

 What it is: A closure is an anonymous function which is also often called a lambda function.

-Annotation: 'closure'
+Annotation: `closure`

 Closures are used in Nu extensively as parameters to iteration style commands like each, filter and reduce, to name but a few.
 A closure acts like a custom command that can be invoked either explicitly or by other commands.
 Closures can take parameters, return values and be passed to commands, either builtin or custom.
 You cannot pass a closure to an external command, they  are reserved only for Nu usage You can also assign a closure to a variable, be included as elements in a list or as a value in a record.

 Closures can also consume input from a pipeline. and pass data further to the next item in a pipeline.

 As closures are closely related to functions or commands, they can also have parameters that are typed.
 The special variable $in (the value of the input from the pipeline) is also available to a closure.
 You can also pass closures themselves into a pipe line assuming the next  command knows how to consume it.
 Closures can be returned from a custom command and can also be returned from another closure.

 #### Declaring a closure